Apply to the Supreme Court

 reappointment.
 There is no minimum term for Justices.

 spring academic term each year.
-Selected candidates will
+This year's interviews will be held March 8th-9th.

 be nominated for approval at the end of the spring semester or at the beginning of the following fall